 f.
 Avoid the products that do not fit into requirements

 A financial advisor must first understand his/her customer’s needs, to be able to offer the best investment product.
 If your advisor does not inquire about your basic things, how will he be able to benchmark your needs?
 One should try avoiding financial advisors offering such insurance policies.

+i.
 Beware in case your advisor prevents you from considering other products

+m.
 Remember no market-linked product is completely risk-free

 The time you come across any advisor offering you any market-linked product and that too, risk-free, be sure of the advisor making a fool around you.

+o.
 Take indications from the past

-Your past performance as an investor is always a good indicator of the future performance.
+Your past performance as an investor is always a good indicator of future performance.
 However, there is never a guarantee of the same, subject to market risks.
 Therefore, look out for various things, before you actually make a decision to invest.

 In the investment world, you are safe as long as you don’t make major mistakes.
-One such major mistake is to falling prey for misleading advice.
+One such major mistake is falling prey for misleading advice.
 If you could identify and stay away from tricky financial advisors, your money is definitely safe.
-One such way to be alert is to create a unique workable financial plan to achieve all your life financial goals.
+One such way to be alert is to create a unique workable financial plan to achieve all your life’s financial goals.
 If you want to create a workable financial plan, then I firmly vouch for you to take advantage of